 3. Try and get an idea of the routes you could be tested on

 In the lessons up to your test, ask your instructor to take you on some familiar test routes.
 That way, if you’re lucky enough to bag one of these in your test, you’ll know you can do it because you’ve done it before!
 Although you may not know exactly where you’ll be going for the whole test (who knows what the examiner will key into that pesky little sat nav) getting an idea of what might pop up can help.

 And if you’re on medication or tablets – check out the directions and side effects as it could affect your concentration and driving.
 It’s probably best to postpone your lessons or test until after you’ve finished the medication to make sure you’ve got full control of the car!

 It’s easy to let the nerves get the better of you in your test, and often learners can rush through the manoeuvres they’re asked to perform, but this can be a big downfall.
 The examiner is looking for how you control the car – so rushing through a parallel park like a mad man, or reversing in to a parking space with no control isn’t going to help.
 Take your time, keep your concentration and if you don’t get it right at first, just try again.
 Remember – Rome wasn’t built in a day!

 Choose flat shoes and suitable attire that’s not going to make you feel hot or flustered, or imminently leave you sat there shivering because your hands are too cold to put the car in gear!
 Your 7-inch heels probably ought to be kept for a Friday night out…

 7. Calm the truck down!

-You'll probably be quite nervous on test day!
-Find therapeutic things to do the night before such as reading, yoga or chilling with friends rather than anything stressful like studying!
-You don’t need any more stress on your plate!
+You’ll probably be quite nervous on test day – it’s completely natural.
+Finding therapeutic things to do the night before such as reading, yoga or chilling with friends can really help to keep the nerves at bay and take your mind off the pressure of the test.

 8. Don’t worry – you’re not going to die